chrisnoonan98675/site/xl-release/how-to/using-the-xl-release-api-in-scripts.markdown

 ### Looking at the script

-The first line of the sample script uses the `getCurrentTask()` method to get a reference to the task that is currently executing (that is, the _Add a comment_ Script task) and store it in a variable called `task`.
+The first line of the sample script uses the `getCurrentTask()` method to get a reference to the task that is currently executing (that is, the _Add a comment_ Jython Script task) and store it in a variable called `task`.

     task = getCurrentTask()